How to read your credit card statement

 How can I dispute billing errors?

-The Fair Credit Billing Act created a standard process for consumers to dispute billing errors without harming their credit.
-According to the act, consumers typically have to report billing errors to their credit card issuer within 60 days of getting their statement.
-Some creditors may ask that you contact the merchant about the dispute first.
+If you spot an error on your credit card statement, the Fair Credit Billing Act says consumers typically have to report billing errors to their credit card issuer within 60 days of getting their statement.
+But sometimes it can be quicker to contact the merchant about the dispute first.

 The Federal Trade Commission offers a sample dispute letter that consumers can use to notify the card issuer in writing.

-Reading your credit card statement can help you stay on top of your spending as well as any changes to your account.
-To better understand how it all works, you could check out these common credit card terms.
+Reading your credit card statement can help you stay on top of your spending and changes to your account.

-If you’re interested, you could also compare Capital One credit cards, including their rewards, annual fees and more.
-View important rates and disclosures.
+If you’re interested, you could also compare Capital One credit cards, including their rewards, annual fees and more, and see if you’re pre-approved with no impact to your credit scores.